If we have declined your case, we want to explain that it’s not without cause.

 We understand how it feels to share your story – especially for the first time.
 Peter in particular knows exactly how hard it is to confront your demons, reopen your wounds and ask for help.

-The team at Kelso Lawyers are passionate about achieving justice for victims of child abuse.
+The team at Kelso Lawyers is passionate about achieving justice for victims of child abuse.
 We truly would like to accept every single case.

-We want to help you understand why we have to decline some cases, and why these decisions are necessary to give the victims we do represent the best possible results.
+We want to help you understand why we have to decline some cases and why these decisions are necessary to give the victims we do represent the best possible results.
+Read on.